vincentsijben/genart-website/randomness/index.md

 10	2			0.6666164833586663	-0.31529172766022384
 ```

 So what can we predict with this output?
 Well, knowing we are using a random call for x position and then a random call for y position, we can see that the first random call has differences of ≈ 0.00038, while the second random call has differences of ≈ 0.09.
-So the y-coördinate moves approx. 234 times faster than the x-coördinate, resulting in what seams a vertical movement only.
+So the y-coördinate of circle 1 moves approx. 234 times faster than the x-coördinate, resulting in what seams a vertical movement only.

 If you would use `amountOfPrecedingRandomCalls = 4` then you could predict the movement of circle number 2.
-The x-coördinate would jump left and right, and the y-coördinate moves 'slowly'.
+The x-coördinate would jump left and right, and the y-coördinate moves 'slowly' (at a rate of 1.11 frames per second (`0.037016365909948945 * 30`).

 ### Incrementing seeds by 100
 So we've seen what results we get if we increment the seed by 1 every time.
 What results do we get if we increment with another amount, lets say 100?